brondum03/RISC-V-Team9/README.md

 assign mispredicted = branch_is_active && (PredictTakenE != BranchTakenE);
 ```

-The misprediction signal is drives FlushD and FlushE signals in the hazard unit, which will flush the wrong instructions in event of misprediction:
+The misprediction signal drives FlushD and FlushE signals in the hazard unit, which will flush the wrong instructions in the event of a misprediction:

 ```systemverilog
 FlushD = mispredicted;